google/sanitizers/hwaddress-sanitizer/MarkUs-GC.md

 but the current allocation uses `tag=1`, so an access throught the old dangling pointer will generate a memory tagging trap.
 On the `MaxTag`th allocation (i.e. in case of Arm or SPARC, on ~ 15th, in case of HWASAN, on 255th), we know that there are potentially dangling pointers with the tags `0, 1, ...
 MaxTag-1`, but not yet with MaxTag.
 But as soon as we deallocate the `MaxTag`th allocation we can no longer assume complete UAF-safety because all the generations of this pointer are potentially dangling.
-This is when we have to put the deallocated region into qurantine.
+This is when we have to put the deallocated region into quarantine.
 Once the quarantine reaches the threshold, we run a GC scan and evict from quanrantine only those allocations versions of which are not found in the live memory.